Moving to a new neighborhood

 5. Get Involved

 The best way to feel like a member of the community is to get involved.
-Ask around and see where others in your neighborhood volunteer and spend their time.
+Ask around and see where your neighbors volunteer and spend their time.
 Is there a community garden?
 A homeowners’ association?
 If you have children, consider becoming active in their school or participating in a carpool.
 Moving to a new home